japhero/ObsidianMain/Areas/Python Docs/Tips for Class design.md

 When creating classes its always really important to decide what is the purpose of this class and what can I do with it, when asking this question we must decide

 # Using decorators
 Using decorators can significantly improve the performance of your code and the actual functionality can increase.
-Some [[decorator|decorators]] establish the structure of the class such as [[Data classes|@dataclass]] and others of the method such as `@property`.
+Some [[Decorators|decorators]] establish the structure of the class such as [[Data classes|@dataclass]] and others of the method such as `@property`.

 # Dependency injection